tsgates/arch-wiki-markdown/wiki/ASUS_G73SW.md

 > Touchpad

-Works fine with no configuration required, but works even better (3-finger) with xf86-input-synaptics from the Official Repositories.
+Works fine with no configuration required, but works even better (3-finger) with xf86-input-synaptics from the Official repositories.

 > USB 3